JakeSteam/blog-programming/_posts/2021-07-12-creating-a-mvvm-recyclerview-grid-with-quick-drag-and-drop-item-swapping-room-livedata-support-and-more.md

 ## Adapter (ItemAdapter.kt)

 The Adapter is very simple, but quite lengthy due to using `DiffUtil` and `ItemTouchHelper` (covered next).
-It’s pretty much just a bare-bones adapter:
+It's pretty much just a bare-bones adapter:

 ```kotlin
 class ItemAdapter(